Male hysteria: History

 Toward the end of the century, female hysteria became increasingly an anti-suffragist label in the popular press and came under attack from rising feminism, while the wars of the early twentieth century brought new attention to the male variant.
 The Boer War and the Russo-Japanese War produced hysterical symptoms in veterans in large enough numbers that in 1907 the label "war neurosis" was introduced to describe their specific condition.
 For the disorders seen in World War I veterans, additional terms such as shell-shock (coined by Charles Samuel Myers), and (in France) pthiatiques and simulateurs were invented to prevent labeling soldiers with the "feminizing" label of hysteria.
 Charcot's earlier work, meanwhile, was ignored, and shell-shock sufferers were regarded by their physicians as displaying the symptoms of "womanish, homosexual or childish impulses".

 Shell shock and war neurosis

 Shell shock or war neurosis are forms of hysteria that manifested in soldiers during war time, especially World War I. Symptoms that were previously considered somatic were reconsidered in a new light; trembling, paralysis, nightmares, mutism and apathy were grouped together in a broad spectrum psychological disorder known as "war neurosis".

-By 1916 40% of casualties were in fighting areas were diagnosed with shell shock.
+By 1916 40% of casualties in fighting areas were diagnosed with shell shock.
 As a consequence twenty more military hospitals were established specifically to treat these sufferers.
 The physical and emotional symptoms of war neurosis varies based on the military rank of the sufferer.
 However, sexual impotence stemming from a sense of powerlessness was common to all.
 Some of the physical symptoms displayed by low ranking officers were: